 How can sustainability organizations do more to mimick natural systems, deepen their understanding of root causes, dependencies, and feedback using their most valuable assets?

-Following the data trail through data governance is one way which is gaining favor to solve complex challenges using data as a powerful asset.
-In an age of integration and search for innovative ways to address critical sustainability challenges, there is much we can learn from nature in how we manage data within our living organizations (an empower our valuable human assets in the process).
+Following the data trail through data governance practice makes it possible to use data to drive impacts.
+In an age of integration and search for innovative ways to address critical sustainability challenges, there is much we can learn from nature in how we manage data within our living organizations (and empower our valuable human assets in the process).

 Stay tuned for more examples from sustainability efforts about how data and information can power the effectiveness of monitoring and evaluation programs.